Employer Services Policies

 - The organization accurately describes the responsibilities and requirements of the opportunity in all publicity, including publicity for employer information sessions.

-- All job and internship listings are posted at the discretion of the Career Center, and we reserve the right to choose to not post a position if it does not appear to support the best interests of students and/or the University.
+- All job and internship listings are posted at the discretion of the Career Center.
+We reserve the right to decline a posting if it does not appear to support the best interests of students and/or the University.

-Career Center does not provide services, rooms, or sponsorship if
+Career Center does not provide services to employers if:

-- The opportunity involves on-campus solicitation, posting of materials, or sale of products and services.
+- Their opportunity involves on-campus solicitation, posting of materials, or sale of products and services.

 - The organization is sponsoring an individual to establish his/her own business for the purpose of selling products or services, and/or recruiting other individuals to establish their own businesses.

-- The organization is unable or unwilling to provide contact information in SpartaJobs with contact name, address, phone number, and email address.
+- The organization is unable or unwilling to provide contact information in SJSU Handshake, including a verifiable name, address, phone number, email address, and website.

 - The organization requires an initial payment or investment - with the organization itself serving as an umbrella or parent corporation.
 Investments of this type may include, but are not limited to: requirement to attend unpaid orientation or training sessions; direct payment of a fixed fee; payment to attend orientation or training sessions; and/or purchase, rent, or place deposit on a starter kit, sales kit, samples, or presentation supplies.